Ankur2498/To-Do-List/README.md

 # To-Do-List
-This is To Do List by python and json.
+This is To-Do-List by Python and Json.